-The accompanying financial statements of the Association have been prepared using the historical cost basis and are presented in Philippine Peso (P), which is also the Association's functional currency.
+The accompanying financial statements of the Association have been prepared using the historical cost basis, except for available-for-sale financial asset carried at fair value.
+Amounts are presented in Philippine Peso (\mathbb{P}), which is also the Association's functional currency.
 All amounts are rounded to the nearest peso unless otherwise indicated.